RHN007/garden.com/gardenbd.com/README.md

 # This is representing Garden.com
 ##

-This project was bootstrapped with [Create React App](https://willowy-donut-6c5fe2.netlify.app/).
+This project was bootstrapped with [Garden.com](https://willowy-donut-6c5fe2.netlify.app/).

 ## Available Scripts